mini-bomba/mini_bomba-utils/docs/passwordgen.md

 ### Using environment variables to alter program's behaviour

 passwordgen accepts advanced parameters through environment variables.
+The variable names are case sensitive.
+Variable values are *not* case sensitive.
 They and their meaning are listed below:

 * `MBPASS_TYPE`: Specifies the type of generated password and the allowed character set.
 Possible values: